top of page

 Mérida’s Nature Reserves & Zoos at a Glance

-• Zoos in Mérida: The city has two main zoos – Centenario Zoo near the city center with shady paths and classic enclosures, and Animaya Zoo in the west, offering a safari-style experience with open spaces and free guided tours.
+• Zoos in Mérida: The city has two zoos.
+Centenario Zoo, located near the center, features traditional enclosures and playgrounds.
+Animaya Zoo, west of the city, offers a safari-style layout with open areas and free guided train tours.
+Admission to both zoos is free.

-• Botanical highlight: The Roger Orellana Botanical Garden, located in the CICY campus in north Mérida, features native Yucatecan plants, shaded walking paths, and is free to enter.
+• Botanical Garden: The Roger Orellana Botanical Garden, located on the CICY campus in north Mérida, showcases native Yucatecan plants and shaded trails.
+Entry is free.

 Share!